 Everyone involved at Yew Tree Barn takes a great pride in offering fantastic customer service to all our visitors, and delight in making friends with many of them who return time after time.

 2013 saw more changes, with Harry, youngest member of the Wilson clan, joining the family business.
-The refurbishment of the new Harry’s Cafe Bar was largely masterminded by him, and although Harry won’t be in there full time, (other than enjoying the produce; and preferring the architectural antiques side of the business) he’s a good barista!
-A great team under the wonderful guidance of Alyson now run Harry's, and have created a fantastic menu using local suppliers.and organising special evening events: Jazz dinners, Wine tastings etc
+The refurbishment of the new Harry’s Cafe Bar was largely masterminded by him, and although Harry isn't in there (other than enjoying the produce; and preferring the architectural antiques side of the business) he’s a good barista!

-Our 2016 update sees the whole Wilson family involved as James, Harry's older brother has moved north from London to pursue his passion for garden antiques and help develop the next generation of business at Yew Tree Barn.
+2016 - the whole Wilson family are now involved as James, Harry's older brother moved north from London to pursue his passion for garden antiques and help develop the next generation of business at Yew Tree Barn.